muze-nl/assert/docs/instanceOf.md

 assert(url, instanceOf(URL))
 ```

-Which will throw an error if the given url is not an instance of URL.
-(If assertion testing is ['enabled'](./enable.md))
+Which will throw an error if the given url is not an instance of URL, if assertion testing is [enabled](./enable.md).